djaqua/Example-Grunt/README.md

 # Example-Grunt

-* Commands used to install Grunt:
+* Commands used to initialize this package

     npm install -g grunt-cli
         - used to configure system-wide Grunt CLI